 We've divided these tips into three main categories -- optimizing your LinkedIn presence, using LinkedIn for professional networking, and using LinkedIn for business and marketing.
 Click these links to jump to individual sections.

 Optimizing Your LinkedIn Presence

-Make your profile look more professional and easier to share by claiming your LinkedIn vanity URL.
+Make your profile look more professional (and easier to share) by claiming your LinkedIn vanity URL.
 Instead of a URL with a million confusing numbers at the end, it will look nice and clean like this: http://www.linkedin.com/in/pamelavaughan.
-Do so by going here and clicking "customize your public profile URL" down on the right-hand side.
+Customize your URL by going here and clicking Customize your public profile URL down on the right-hand side.

 2) Create a profile badge for your personal website.

 If you have your own personal website or blog, you can promote your personal LinkedIn presence and help grow your professional network by adding a Profile Badge that links to your public LinkedIn profile.
 LinkedIn has a few different badge designs to select from, and you can configure your own here.

 Instead of using the default "Personal Website"-type anchor text links in your LinkedIn profile, you can change the anchor text to make those links more appealing to people who view your profile.
 So if you want to increase clicks on the website links you display on your profile, change those links' anchor text to something more attention-grabbing than the standard options LinkedIn provides.